-9 Rules for balancing capacity procured with Balancing Capacity Agreements
+9 Rules for mFRR capacity procured with mFRR capacity Agreements

-Fingrid can also procure balancing capacity with a Balancing Capacity Agreement by arranging a separate competitive tendering procedure as necessary.
+Fingrid can also procure mFRR capacity with a mFRR capacity Agreement by arranging a separate competitive tendering procedure as necessary.
 A notification about the competitive tendering will be posted on Fingrid's website, and the time allocated for submitting the bids is at least one month from the start of the tendering procedure.
 The product to be procured (up- or down-regulation capacity) and the agreement period are determined in the tendering procedure.